-Blake started as a playground chat between our lead artist, Myra Heller, and 21st Century Tiger's wildlife photographer, Sophie Darlington.
-They were collecting their children from Colvestone school in Hackney.
-Sophie was an admirer of Myra's dog-light, Onion and Myra a passionate supporter of wildlife conservation and so creating a tiger cub light seemed an obvious thing to do.
+Blake started as a playground chat between our lead artist, Myra Heller and wildlife photographer Sophie Darlington while collecting their children from Colvestone School in Hackney.
+Sophie also worked at 21st Century Tiger and was an admirer of Myra's dog-light, Onion.
+Myra was a passionate supporter of wildlife conservation and so creating a tiger cub light seemed the obvious thing to do.

-We called him Blake after William Blake who wrote: 'Tyger, tyger burning bright!'
+We named him Blake, after William Blake who wrote: 'Tyger, tyger burning bright!'

-Sophie introduced Myra to Esther Conway, her partner at 21st Century in their offices at London Zoo.
-As well as raising funds, Blake was to raise awareness of wild tiger conservation and 21st Century's central role in that process.
+Sophie introduced Myra to Esther Conway at 21st Century Tiger in their offices at the Zoological Society of London.
+As well as raising funds, Blake was initiated to raise awareness of wild tiger conservation and 21st Century Tiger's work.

-To kick-start the process we decided to showcase the design and development of Blake online so that people understood who we were, what we were doing and, most of all, why we were doing it.
+To kick-start the process we have decided to showcase the design and development of Blake online so that people understand who we are, what we are doing and, most of all, why we are doing it.

-We spent some time online researching tiger cubs at our studio and discovered:
+Initially we spent some time online researching tiger cubs at our studio and discovered:

 1. They're very cute.